Rash - pityriasis rosea; Papulosquamous - pityriasis rosea; Herald patch

 Moderate sun exposure or ultraviolet (UV) light treatment may help make the rash go away more quickly.
 However, you must be careful to avoid sunburn.

-Call for an appointment with your health care provider if you have symptoms of pityriasis rosea.
+Contact your provider for an appointment if you have symptoms of pityriasis rosea.